AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-create-queue.rst

 Delete a Queue
 ==============

-Create a new Go file named :file:`sqs_deletequeue.go`.
+Create a new Go file named :file:`DeleteQueue.go`.
 You must import the relevant Go and
 |sdk-go| packages by adding the following lines.

 .. literalinclude:: sqs.go.delete_queue.imports.txt